J-PAL/MIT Evaluating Social Programs Course, 2024

 “It’s a very useful course.
 Very practical.
 Very applied.”

 Fees for the course vary depending on organization type and operating budget.
 Please refer to the table below to determine your course fee.
-Please note that participants paying by credit card will additionally be responsible for any associated service and payment processing fees.
+Please note that participants paying by credit card will be responsible for any associated service and payment processing fees.
+Apply by March 8 to receive a $250 discount on the fee rates below!

 Note: Staff at academic institutions may qualify for tuition assistance from their institution (see, for example, tuition benefits at MIT).

 What is the application deadline?
-Applications will close on May 11, but as spots in the course are limited and we will review applications on a rolling basis, we encourage you to apply as soon as possible.
+Applications will close on April 4, but as spots in the course are limited and applications are reviewed on a rolling basis, we encourage you to apply as soon as possible.

-- Who can I contact with questions?
-Please contact Katharina Kaeppel at [email protected] with questions about applying or details about the course.
+Who can I contact with questions?
+Please contact Therese David at [email protected] with questions about applying or details about the course.